 - Any co-pays, co-insurance, deductibles (or associated claim fees under an insurance plan) can be claimed in an HSA.
 Keep in mind to supply the Explanation of Benefits document from the other insurance company.

-Note: You cannot claim the same expense using both an HSA and also insurance.
+Note: You cannot claim the same expense using both an HSA and also insurance, only amounts not reimbursed by insurance.

 - Our prices are available for everyone to see.
 No hidden fees.